We work with more than 300 partners to bring you better travel deals

 Cheap Flights to San Francisco

-|Popular in||December||High demand for flights, 4% potential price rise|
+|Popular in||December||High demand for flights, 6% potential price rise|

-|Cheapest in||October||Best time to find cheap flights, 2% potential price drop|
+|Cheapest in||February||Best time to find cheap flights, 2% potential price drop|

-|Cheapest price||C$ 494||From Toronto to San Francisco|
+|Round-trip from||C$ 317||From Toronto to San Francisco|

 The view alone of the Golden Gate Bridge glinting in the sunlight makes catching a cheap flight to San Francisco worth it.
 A vibrant city made up of several distinct and inviting neighbourhoods, San Fran is renowned for its chilly summer fog, steep rolling hills, and eclectic mix of Victorian and modern architecture.
 North Beach is one of the most beloved neighbourhoods.
 Known for its cafe culture, it has everything that has made San Francisco famous: cable cars, roller-coaster-like streets, funky bars and bohemian life.
 Pacific Heights is swanky with elegant mansions; the Castro is known around the world as a centre for progressive gay culture; Chinatown is the largest of its kind that you will find without flying to Asia; and Haight-Ashbury, no longer the epicentre of hippie culture, still holds on to its laidback vibe even as its streets fill with exclusive boutiques and hip – though pricey – restaurants.